bradrf/s3tail/README.rst

      --bookmark production/s3/production-s3-access-2016-08-04-00-20-31-61059F36E0DBF36E:706

 It's safe to rerun s3tail sessions when working with piped commands searching for data in the stream (e.g. ``grep``).
-S3tail keeps files in a local file system cache for 24 hours by default, and will always read and display from the cache if found before trying to download the content from S3.
-This is all done in a best-effort background thread to avoid impacting performance.

-The file cache is stored in the user's ``HOME`` directory, in an ``.s3tailcache`` subdirectory, hashed by the S3 keynames using SHA-256 to avoid collisions.
+S3tail keeps files in a local file system cache (for 24 hours by default) and will always read and display from the cache before downloading from S3.
+This is done in a best-effort background thread to avoid impacting performance.
+The file cache is stored in the user's ``HOME`` directory, in an ``.s3tailcache`` subdirectory, where the file names are the S3 keys hashed with SHA-256.

 To configure access to an AWS S3 bucket, follow the instructions provided by the Boto Python interface to AWS: http://boto.cloudhackers.com/en/latest/boto_config_tut.html

-Check out ``s3tail --help`` for full usage information.
+Check out ``s3tail --help`` for full usage.

 * TODO